Mo-Shoba/Bike-Sales-Excel-Dashboard/README.md

 ## Data

-The dataset used in this analysis can be found in the [data folder](Excel Project Dataset-1.xlsx).
+The dataset used in this analysis can be found in the data folder above.
 It includes detailed information about bike purchases, such as customer demographics, purchase date, and more.

 ## Analysis